shammishailaj/signal/README.md

 ## Repo organization

-This repo is splitted into the following components:
+This repository is splitted into the following components:

 | Directory |  Description | Documentation |
 | --------- | ------------ | ------------- |